-The copying and use of all materials at Capilano University is governed by the Canadian Copyright Act, guided by the University's Fair Dealing (Copyright) Policy, and - in the case of subscribed electronic resources - regulated by individual licences.
+The copying and use of all materials at Capilano University is governed by the Canadian Copyright Act, guided by the University's Copyright Policy and Fair Dealing Copyright Policy, and - in the case of subscribed electronic resources - regulated by individual licences.

 This guide is primarily for instructors to facilitate the appropriate copying, distributing, and sharing of materials in an educational setting and covers:

-In accordance with recommendations from Association of Canadian Community Colleges' (ACCC) Legal Council Capilano University has not extended its licence agreement with Access Copyright.
-A Fair Dealing (Copyright) Policy combined with copyright compliance processes and procedures will now be used when making and distributing copies of materials.
+In accordance with recommendations from Colleges and Institutes Canada (CICan), formerly Association of Canadian Community Colleges (ACCC), Capilano University has not extended its licence agreement with Access Copyright.
+A Copyright Policy and a Copyright Fair Dealing Policy, combined with copyright compliance processes and procedures, is used when making and distributing copies of materials.

 In accordance with Fair Dealing Guidelines, brief excerpts of copyrighted material may be used without further permission.
 Examples of brief excerpts could be one chapter from a book, one periodical article, or one item from an anthology.

 Beyond the restrictions outlined in the Fair Dealing Policy, faculty and staff must contact the Copyright Officer so that it can be determined whether or not the dealing is fair.
 If it is not, the Library will request a transactional licence from the publisher or copyright owner.

 As part of Capilano's compliance mechanism, the University's Copyright Officer may, from time to time, conduct surveys of anonymized data in Moodle and of course packs to ensure that all copying conforms to the guidelines.

 Capilano University Library Copyright Guide by Capilano University Library is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported Licence.

 This guide was developed, in part, from material and assistance from: